 Pt.
 I: Jack Webley

-April 17th, 1800, in the backends of the quiet English countryside, little Jack Webley let out his first cry.
+April 17th, 1800, in the backends of the quiet English countryside, Jack Webley was born.
 A remarkably small child, though one very much larger than life.
-In the now not so quiet countryside, the young fledgling aimlessly roamed the backends of woods, meadows and hills.
-By day disturbing Birds, Badgers and Beavers.
+The young fledgling aimlessly roamed the backends of woods, meadows and hills, quenching his endless curiosity.
+By day he disturbed birds, badgers and beavers.
 By night, his parents, Popsy and Harold.

-Jack’s parents were hard workers, making ends meet on their quaint farm was difficult, though locals tended to refer to Coggers Farm as ‘that dim, dingy shed down the road’.
-Despite life’s beautiful simplicity, it was never easy for the Webley’s.
+His parents were hard workers, making ends meet on their quaint farm was difficult, though locals tended to refer to the abode as a dim, dingy shed.

-‘My dear Popsy, I’ve no clue why you endlessly chunter on about the state of Coggers, life is pure and simple here’.
+‘My dear, I’ve no clue why you endlessly chunter on about the state of your farm, life is pure and simple here’.

-Suspiciously, James always made a remarkably swift exit when the cows and sheep needed tending to.
+Suspiciously, James always made a remarkably swift exit when the cows and sheep needed tending to around dusk.
 Jack was both blissfully unaware and unconcerned with such struggles, consistently occupied with figments of his imagination which were after all, far more important to indulge than the monotonies of life, in young Jack’s mind at least.

-By 15 he had grown into a thin, tall stick of a boy.
-Mousey brown hair and dark eyes, Webley had come to possess the demeanour accustomed from a childhood of dejection.
-As the years had gone by he’d slowly been warped by his contemporaries, uninterested in sharing or allowing him his nonchalant view of the world he so desired.
+By 15 he had grown into tall stick of a boy.
+Mousey brown hair and dark eyes, he'd come to possess the demeanour accustomed from a childhood of dejection.

 Far easier was it to crush young Jack’s spirit, one which had no place in a small village after all.
 He had come to not care for people much, malevolent intent had got the best of the young boy a number of times.
 His solitude an excuse to indulge his own imagination, still, the dreamer ardently burned within him.